 - Victorian nurses Jacqueline Bloink, Justine Mitchell and Simone Sheridan will share their experience and the positive benefits of peer support programs that were implemented at their workplaces to support staff post OVA incidents and during the COVID-19 pandemic.

 - Carolyn McDonald, Nursing Midwifery Health Program Victoria (NMHP) will provide you with strategies to avoid burnout and fatigue.

 Don't miss out on the opportunity to come along and connect with other nurses, midwives and carers.
 Register now!

-Early Bird tickets sales end close of business Friday 26 July 2019.
+Early Bird ticket sales end close of business Friday 28 October 2022.

 The purpose of the conference is to explore these important issues from different approaches.
 While we will discuss prevention and strategies for dealing with these issues please note that individual grievances related to workplaces cannot be resolved at this conference.

 Questions?
 Contact us via email@example.com or 03 9275 9333.

 Please note: due to the ongoing COVID-19 pandemic, changes may take place to the format of the conference.
 ANMF may be required to alter or change conference plans at short notice – which could mean either a reduced or limited physical conference, or a digital conference – depending on Government advice leading up to your conference.
 Registration options may alter based on any changes, with options communicated directly to registered attendees.

 Proof of vaccination must be provided prior to entering the venue for all face-to-face events, at this time.
 Please contact the events team via firstname.lastname@example.org with any concerns or for further information.

 Thank you to our sponsors!